A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Second order directional derivative of the stellar velocity field

-In this paper, we present for the first time the results of the expansion of the stellar velocity field into the Taylor series up to the second order for $Gaia$ data.
-Thus the second order derivatives of velocity with respect to coordinates are important for understanding the Galaxy stellar dynamics by analysis of the \emph{Gaia} data.
+In this paper, we present for the first time the results of the expansion of the stellar velocity field into the Taylor series up to the second order for \emph{Gaia} data.
 As we show in the Appendix \ref{sec:app1} of Fig. \ref{fig:edV2} and \ref{fig:edV2mix}, the accuracy of the second derivatives is somewhat lower than that of the first, but all these parameters are estimated quite reliably at the level of $\pm$0.5 -- 4 \kmskpcc at the heliocentric distance up to 5-6 kpc.
 We give below a short description and physical interpretation of only some of the most significant second derivatives.